-Essentially, the absence of permanent trading means that risks are less able to be ameliorated by irrigators or by Sequater as there are limitations to their ability to on-sell water to other parties (total risks are higher).
+Essentially, the absence of permanent trading means that risks are less able to be managed by irrigators or Sequater as there are limits to their ability to on-sell water to other parties.

-To allow customers and Seqwater to better manage demand risk, the Authority considers that permanently tradeable water allocations should be in place for every Seqwater irrigation customer.
-For this purpose, the Authority also recommends that relevant ROPs (or sections of ROPs) be finalised and permanent water allocations be issued in the Lower Lockyer Valley WSS by 30 June 2015.
+To allow customers and Sequater to better manage demand risk, the Authority considered that permanently tradeable WAE should be in place for every Sequater irrigation customer.
+For this purpose, the Authority also recommended that relevant ROPs (or sections of ROPs) be finalised and permanent water allocations be issued in the Lower Lockyer Valley WSS by 30 June 2015.
 Such an arrangement will also direct water to its highest and best use and is consistent with recommendations to this effect at the last price review.